blackberry/BlackBerry-Communication-Services-Examples/DataTransfer/README.md

 #### Observing the connection

-The [state](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataConnection.ConnectionState.html) of the data connection can be observed by [getting](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getDataConnection-int-) the data connection from the [media manager](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html).
+The [`state`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataConnection.ConnectionState.html) of the data connection can be observed by [`getting`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#getDataConnection-int-) the data connection from the [`media manager`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html).
 When the state is connected we show the send file button.
 When the state is disconnected we hide the button.
-We can also check the [failure reason](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataConnection.FailReason.html) when the connection is disconnected.
+You can also check the [`failure reason`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataConnection.FailReason.html) when the connection is disconnected.

 ```java
 //Monitor to observe the data connection